ACuteWoof/delayed-welcome-messages/README.md

 This bot allows you to set custom welcome messages within a delay of a member joining a server.
 It's #FOSS and meant to be copied so feel free to copy the code and use it in your own bot.

+## Running the bot

+- Clone this repository `git clone https://github.com/acutewoof/delayed-welcome-messages.git`
+- Set the environment variable `DISCORD_BOT_TOKEN` to your bot's token
+- Run `main.py` using python

 ## Commands

 Command prefix: `!`